TomSchimansky/TkinterMapView/README.md

 # path_1.delete()
 ````
 ---
-### Right click menu on map
+### Mouse events on the map

-When click on the map with the right mouse button, a menu pops up, where you can view the
+When you click on the map with the right mouse button, a menu pops up, where you can view the
 current decimal coordinates and copy them into the clipboard by clicking them.
 You can also add other options to this menu, with the ``map_widget.add_right_click_menu_command`` method:
 ```python